Thibodaux, Louisiana: Arts and culture

 The Roman Catholic patron saints of Thibodaux are Saint Valérie, an early Christian martyr, and Saint Vitalis of Milan, her husband, also a martyr.
 A life-sized reliquary of Saint Valérie, containing an arm bone, was brought to Thibodaux in 1868 and is displayed in her shrine in St. Joseph Co-Cathedral in Thibodaux.
 A smaller reliquary, with a relic of St. Vitalis, is displayed near St. Valérie's reliquary.
 St. Valérie has traditionally been invoked for intercession in protecting Thibodaux from hurricanes.

 Richard D'Alton Williams, a well-known 19th-century Irish patriot, poet, and physician, died of tuberculosis in Thibodaux in 1862, and is buried in St. Joseph Cemetery.
 His headstone was erected that year by Irish members of the 8th New Hampshire Volunteer Infantry, then encamped in Thibodaux.
 A famous Mississippi blues musician, Eddie "Guitar Slim" Jones, is buried in Thibodaux, where he often played, and where his manager, Hosea Hill, resided.
 Two-term Governor of Louisiana Francis T. Nicholls is buried in the Episcopal Cemetery on Jackson Street.

 Government

-The mayor of Thibodaux is elected at-large and is currently Tommy Eschete.
+The mayor of Thibodaux is elected at-large and is currently Kevin Clement.
 The city council of seven is elected from five single-member districts, and two at-large members.
 Thibodaux is in Parish Council Districts 1, 2, 3, and 4.

 In the Louisiana Legislature, Thibodaux is currently represented by District 55 Rep. Bryan Fontenot (R-Thibodaux) and Sen. Bret Allain (R-Jeanerette).
-In the United States Congress, it is represented by Rep. Garret Graves (R-Baton Rouge), Sen. Bill Cassidy (R- Baton Rouge) and Sen. John Neely Kennedy (R-Madisonville).
+In the United States Congress, it is represented by Rep. Troy Carter (D-New Orleans), Rep. Clay Higgins (R-Lafayette), Sen. Bill Cassidy (R- Baton Rouge) and Sen. John Neely Kennedy (R-Madisonville).

 The Louisiana Office of Juvenile Justice operates an office in Thibodaux.

 The United States Postal Service operates the Thibodaux Post Office.

 ZIP codes for Thibodaux are 70301, 70302, and 70310.
 Thibodaux's telephone area code is 985.